hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

 * Evolve Indy so as to be ready for when the current implementation will need more functionality, such via the Indy-Besu approach.
 * Desired functionality:
     * Ledger Redactibility (aka "tombstoning" transactions)
+    * Simplify the process for adding more types of transactions so that new object types can be published on the ledger with some verification.
+Currently, that requires more work than we would like, so it does not happen as often as we would need.
+        * With more types of transactions we can more easily transition to new of kinds of verifiable credentials, such as AnonCreds v2.
+        * With transitions to new VC formats, we get better functionality, such as much better revocation — which will reduce the number of transactions on the ledger — reducing the pressure on scalability.
+            * Scalability is not an issue today, but will be some day.
     * Additional DIDDoc support, such support for additional key types
     * Read replicas for performance
     * Storing other document types on an Indy ledger, such as OCA Bundles
 * Progress on the Indy Besu concept, transitioning from the existing PoC and design to a concrete implementation.
-    * Some of the desired functionality above might be done in the Indy Besu implementation.
+    * Some of the desired functionality above might be done in the Indy Besu implementation, such as being part of a much bigger community working on a common component.

 ### Help Required